 The reverse squeeze page funnel is all about engaging the customers and making them want to get more content.
 Leads can provide their email address to get hold of this additional content.
 This marketing funnel model shows that by giving value first, any consumer will be ready to give something in return.

-A good example is when brands provide an informational video first and then ask leads to opt-in for more.
+A good example is when brands provide an informational video first and then ask for leads to opt-in for more.
 This is a helpful strategy if brands need customers to drop their objections quickly.
-By contributing to the “relationship” first customers will be willing to give back.
+By contributing to the “relationship” first, customers will give back.

-This is a powerful email marketing funnel model that requires a lead to answer a short survey.
-The survey funnel has two main objectives.
-The first is to engage with the customers since they are required to answer questions and make very small commitments.
+This is a powerful email marketing funnel model that requires a lead to answer a quick survey.
+A survey funnel has two major objectives.
+The first is to engage with the customers since they are required to answer questions and make tiny commitments.
 The second is to allow the brand to see who the customers are and simply provide them with the right messages based on their needs.

-In the survey, questions like demographics can help brands decide what kind of additional information can be given to turn them to customers.
+In the survey, questions based upon demographics can help brands decide what kind of information they can give to turn them to customers.

 Live Demo Funnel

-This marketing funnel model allows brands to demonstrate the value of a product or service directly to leads.
-Since the top of the funnel automatically engages the customers, it is the best way to answer live questions and overcome possible objections.
-Live demo funnels can be done by hosting periodic live shows that leads can attend.
+This marketing funnel is an excellent way for brands to showcase the value of their products or services directly to leads.
+By engaging customers at the top of the funnel, brands can answer live questions and overcome any potential objections.
+You can create live demo funnels by hosting periodic live shows that leads can attend.

 2-step tripwire funnel

-A tripwire funnel is a small offer (as in low priced ticket – usually between $5 – $50) sold to new subscribers once they sign up.
-When a customer puts in their credit card information or an email address, brands can then upsell their offer to more expensive products or service.
-This marketing funnel model aims to accelerate the buyer and seller relationship.
+A tripwire funnel is a low offer (as in low priced ticket–usually between $5 – $50) sold to new subscribers once they sign up.
+When a customer enters their credit card information or email address, brands can then offer more expensive products or services.
+This marketing funnel model aims to expedite the buyer and seller relationship.

-The name of the funnel is derived from the “two-step” order form that is used on the first page of the offer.
-During step one, customers will be asked to give their contact information.
+Naming of the funnel is based upon the “two-step” order form that is used on the first page of the offer.
+Asking customers to give their contact information is step one.
 Step two is the chance for the brand to follow up with lead if they didn’t complete the order.